rdegges/rdegges-blog/articles/2012/im-working-on-a-startup.md

 ## OpenCNAM - Caller ID Made Simple

-![Opencnam-logo][]
+![OpenCNAM Logo][]

-[OpenCNAM][1] is an API company designed from the ground-up to be as simple as possible.
+[OpenCNAM][OpenCNAM] is an API company designed from the ground-up to be as simple as possible.
 The main idea is to make getting caller ID information easy--*really easy*.
 No more negotiating deals with telco providers and surfing through endless pages of Google looking for relevant information.

-If you're a programmer looking to use caller ID information in your software, and you can't get something working within 5 minutes of visiting [our website][], we've failed our mission.
+If you're a programmer looking to use caller ID information in your software, and you can't get something working within 5 minutes of visiting [our website][OpenCNAM], we've failed our mission.

 In the spirit of making things as simple as possible, OpenCNAM also has a generous free tier.
 That's right.
 If you're writing an application that does